Austin Twenty: Chassis

 The chassis, based on that of the Hudson, was conventional, with semi-elliptic leaf springs on all wheels and rigid axles front and rear.
 Wooden-spoked artillery-style wheels were fitted.
-Initially brakes were on the rear wheels, only but front wheel brakes were fitted as standard from 1925 and at the same time the wheels became steel-spoked.
+Initially, brakes were on the rear wheels only, but front-wheel brakes were fitted as standard from 1925, and at the same time the wheels became steel-spoked.

 Body

 At its 1919 introduction three body types were listed; a tourer, coupé and landaulette.
 These were joined in 1921 by the Ranelagh fixed head, two-door, coupé.
 For 1922 the Grosvenor limousine and landaulette, a Ranelagh four-door, fixed head, coupé and Westminster drop-head coupé were added.

 A 75 mph Sports variant was added in 1921 with a modified higher-compression engine and wire wheels, but it was very expensive, and only around 23 were sold.

 As well as the cars, a range of commercial vehicles was also built on the chassis.

-By the end of October 1921 Austin were able to advertise that 6,566 Austin Twenty cars were now on the road, 2,246 had so far been delivered during 1921, and that distributors and agents were showing unbounded confidence with their orders for Twenties and the new Austin Twelve, placing large contracts for 1922.Prices at Works were: tourer £695, coupé £850 and landaulet (sic) £875.
+By the end of October 1921 Austin was able to advertise that 6,566 Austin Twenty cars were now on the road, 2,246 had so far been delivered during 1921, and that distributors and agents were showing unbounded confidence with their orders for Twenties and the new Austin Twelve, placing large contracts for 1922.Prices at Works were: tourer £695, coupé £850 and landaulet (sic) £875.
 Marlborough landaulet, £950 at Works.

 Effective 4 April 1923 in response to harsh market conditions but in public attributed to improved facilities for manufacture and lower cost of materials and labour, prices were reduced to the following: